St. Cloud Metropolitan Transit Commission

 The St. Cloud Metropolitan Transit Commission, branded as Metro Bus, is the primary provider of mass transportation in St. Cloud, Minnesota.
-Service is provided daily using a fleet of 37 full-sized buses.
+Metro Bus service is provided daily using a fleet of 38 full-sized buses and 36 minibuses.
+Metro Bus also provides service from St. Cloud to the Metro Transit Northstar Commuter Rail station in Big Lake, MN through the Northstar Link Commuter Bus.
 The agency was formed in 1969 after the private St. Cloud Bus Lines began to cut routes and increase fares, leading the Minnesota State Legislature to establish a Transit Authority to make up for perceived inadequate service.